cnoe-io/website/blog/2023-11-21-argo-cd-application-scalability-2/index.md

   </tr>
 </table>

 There are no direct recommendations about which algorithm you should utilize, as each of them have their pros and cons.
-You should evaluate each for your environment whether you are looking for strict balancing of clusters/apps across the shards or whether you want to minimize the impact of making frequent changes to your ArgoCD environment.
+You should evaluate each for your environment whether you are looking for strict balancing of clusters/apps across the shards or whether you want to minimize the impact of making frequent changes to your Argo CD environment.

 ## Conclusion

 In this blog post, we continued our scalability tests of the Argo CD app controller by answering some questions we had from our first scalability tests about the common scalability parameters.
 We showed how QPS/Burst QPS affects the k8s api server, determined why status/operation processors did not affect our previous scalability tests, and how those parameters are linked together.
 We then continued our scalability tests by pushing the Argo CD app controller to 500 clusters and 50,000 apps.
 We ended our tests by showing that a key component of scaling the Argo CD app controller is how it performs sharding.
 By doing a deep dive into how the app controller performs sharding we also determined some ways to improve sharding by adding in and evaluating new sharding algorithms.
 We are currently evaluating how to contribute these changes back to Argo CD.
-Stay tuned for those contributions and reach out on the CNCF[ #argo-sig-scalability](https://cloud-native.slack.com/archives/C04SURUPDL2) Slack channel to get help optimizing for your use-cases and scenarios.
+Stay tuned for those contributions and reach out on the CNCF[ #argo-sig-scalability](https://cloud-native.slack.com/archives/C04SURUPDL2) or the [#cnoe-interest](https://cloud-native.slack.com/archives/C05TN9WFN5S) Slack channel to get help optimizing for your use-cases and scenarios.